theUncanny/edna/src/note-help.md

 Edna is a web-based application but can store notes on disk, like a desktop app (when using Chrome or Edge).

+You can use it offline (without network connection) and for desktop-like experince you can install a desktop shortcut.

 ## Miminalist UI, lots of functionality

 UI is optimized for writing with editor at the center of it.